zaizi/alfresco-apache-storm-demo/README.md

 alfresco-apache-storm-demo
 =============
-First this will fetch all the nodes from Alfresco repository and process them.
-(For demonstration purposes, nodes are being fetched and printed.)
-Then [Apache Storm](https://storm.apache.org/) continously checks for changed nodes using Alfresco indexer webscript.
+This demo project will fetch all the nodes from Alfresco to Apache Storm to process.(For demonstration purposes, nodes are being fetched and printed.)
+Then [Apache Storm](https://storm.apache.org/) continuously checks for changed nodes using Alfresco indexer webscript.
 If any change is detected, project will fetch them and process them.

-Alfresco/Apache Storm demo is developed using [storm-crawler](https://github.com/DigitalPebble/storm-crawler) from [@DigitalPebble](https://github.com/DigitalPebble).

 To run this demo, you need a running Alfresco instance with [alfresco-indexer](https://github.com/maoo/alfresco-indexer) AMP.